 \subsection{Two global descriptions of the BFV phase space}

 We defined the classical phase space as bundle maps from $TS^1$ to $T^*M$ or, equivalently: \beq {\cal M}_{Ham} = \mathrm{Hom}(T[1]S^1, T^*[1]M) \cong C^\infty(S^1,T^*M) \, . \eeq Morphisms between graded manifolds are degree-preserving maps.
-Thus, for example, a function $x^i$ of degree zero on $T^*[1]M$, which is just a (locally defined) coordinate function on $M$, gives, by composition, rise to a degree zero element in $C^\infty(T[1]S^1)$, i.e.\ a (possibly only locally defined) function $X^i$ on $S^1$.
+Thus, for example, a function $x^i$ of degree zero on $T^*[1]M$, which is just a (locally defined) coordinate function on $M$, gives rise to a degree zero element in $C^\infty(T[1]S^1)$, i.e.\ a (possibly only locally defined) function $X^i$ on $S^1$.
 Likewise, a momentum coordinate $p_i$ on the cotangent bundle over $M$, which has degree one on $T^*[1]M$, becomes a 1-form on $S^1$.
 Since we assume $S^1$ to be parametrized by the coordinate $\sigma \sim \sigma + 2\pi$, we can identify this 1-form with a function on $S^1$, the coefficient of $\rd \sigma$, which we denoted by $p_i(\sigma)$ in Section \ref{Hamform}.
-This explains also the identification in \eqref{Mclass}.
+This explains \eqref{Mclass}.

-We found above that the BFV phase space can be parametrized by fields of the form \eqref{superfield1d}.
+We saw above that the BFV phase space can be parametrized by fields of the form \eqref{superfield1d}.
 These correspond to the following global description \beq {\cal M}_{BFV} = \underline{\mathrm{Hom}}(T[1]S^1, T^*[1]M) \, . \eeq Like $x^i$ also the field $ \tilx^i$ has degree zero.
-However, the underlining implies that now we do not only obtain degree zero elements $X^i$ in $C^\infty(T[1]S^1)$, but we have a formal Taylor expansion in the odd coordinate $\theta$ and, since $\theta$ has degree one, there now also exists a field $b^i$ of degree minus one (which is no more an element within the non-negatively graded $C^\infty(T[1]S^1)$ evidently).
+However, the underlining implies that now we do not only obtain degree zero elements $X^i$ in $C^\infty(T[1]S^1)$, but we need to consider a formal Taylor expansion in the odd coordinate $\theta$ as in \eqref{superfield1d} and, since $\theta$ has degree one, there now exists a field $b^i$ of degree minus one (which is not an element of the non-negatively graded $C^\infty(T[1]S^1)$).